+I am Assistant Professor of Music at Brock University in St. Catharines, Ontario.
 My work lies at the intersection of musicology, philosophy, and literary theory.
-My first book, Storytelling in Opera and Musical Theater (forthcoming from Indiana University Press) explores how operas and musicals tell stories in comparison with other media.
-My next book project concerns the nature of authorship and collaboration in the musical theatre.
-So far, this work has focused on Myfanwy Piper, a mid-twentieth-century British librettist, most famous for her work with Benjamin Britten.
-I also have research and teaching interests in the American musical and film music.
+My first book, Storytelling in Opera and Musical Theater (2020), explores how operas and musicals tell stories in comparison with other media.
+My next project concerns the nature of authorship in the collaborative musical arts, focusing on contemporary opera and musical theatre in North America.
+I also have research and teaching interests in film music.